Oneflow-Inc/oneflow/docs/source/fx.rst

 One approach to building this new :class:`Graph` is to directly manipulate your old one.
 To aid in this, we can simply take the :class:`Graph` we obtain from symbolic tracing and modify it.
-For example, let’s say we desire to replace :method:`Tensor.add` calls with :method:`Tensor.mul` calls.
+For example, let’s say we desire to replace `Tensor.add` calls with `Tensor.mul` calls.

 ::